nbogie/Solitaire-minimal-React---temp/README.md

-# Solitaire mechanism basic (React)
+# Solitaire / Klondike / Patience (React)

-A rough implementation of Solitaire / Klondike / Patience card game in React, using react-dnd for drag-and-drop.
+A rough implementation of Solitaire / Klondike / Patience card game in React and TypeScript, using react-dnd for drag-and-drop.

 Desktop only.
+No animations.
+No sounds.

-Testing the academy vite react starter template.
-No advanced linting, but tests and basic lint.
+Testing the academy vite react starter template: No advanced linting, but tests and basic lint.

 ## TO-DO list